Scotland: Treaty of Union

-18th century

-With trade tariffs with England abolished, trade blossomed, especially with Colonial America.
+Andrew Fletcher, a prominent Scottish patriot, argued that the ratification of the treaty would see Scotland "more like a conquered province", and by 1713, the former Lord Chancellor of Scotland, James Ogilvy, 4th Earl of Findlater, who was a prominent supporter for the Treaty of Union between Scotland and England had changed his position on the treaty, and unsuccessfully advocated for the treaty to be reversed.
+The deposed Jacobite Stuart claimants had remained popular in the Highlands and north-east, particularly among non-Presbyterians, including Roman Catholics and Episcopalian Protestants.
+Two major Jacobite risings launched in 1715 and 1745 failed to remove the House of Hanover from the British throne.
+The threat of the Jacobite movement to the United Kingdom and its monarchs effectively ended at the Battle of Culloden, Great Britain's last pitched battle.

+The passing of the Treaty of Union did not bring about immediate economic prosperity to Scotland as was widely speculated by the pamphleteer as a result of the little consideration given to prospects of the Scottish economy.
+Campaigners for the union between Scotland and England believed that there would be economic advantages to Scotland as a result of the failed Darien scheme which left the Kingdom of Scotland bankrupt.
+Eventually however, with trade tariffs with England abolished, trade blossomed, especially with Colonial America.
 The clippers belonging to the Glasgow Tobacco Lords were the fastest ships on the route to Virginia.
 Until the American War of Independence in 1776, Glasgow was the world's premier tobacco port, dominating world trade.
 The disparity between the wealth of the merchant classes of the Scottish Lowlands and the ancient clans of the Scottish Highlands grew, amplifying centuries of division.

-The deposed Jacobite Stuart claimants had remained popular in the Highlands and north-east, particularly amongst non-Presbyterians, including Roman Catholics and Episcopalian Protestants.
-Two major Jacobite risings launched in 1715 and 1745 failed to remove the House of Hanover from the British throne.
-The threat of the Jacobite movement to the United Kingdom and its monarchs effectively ended at the Battle of Culloden, Great Britain's last pitched battle.
+In the Highlands, clan chiefs gradually started to think of themselves more as commercial landlords than leaders of their people.
+These social and economic changes included the first phase of the Highland Clearances and, ultimately, the demise of clanship.

+Industrial age and the Scottish Enlightenment

 The Scottish Enlightenment and the Industrial Revolution turned Scotland into an intellectual, commercial and industrial powerhouse — so much so Voltaire said "We look to Scotland for all our ideas of civilisation."
 With the demise of Jacobitism and the advent of the Union, thousands of Scots, mainly Lowlanders, took up numerous positions of power in politics, civil service, the army and navy, trade, economics, colonial enterprises and other areas across the nascent British Empire.
 Historian Neil Davidson notes "after 1746 there was an entirely new level of participation by Scots in political life, particularly outside Scotland."
 Davidson also states "far from being 'peripheral' to the British economy, Scotland – or more precisely, the Lowlands – lay at its core."

-In the Highlands, clan chiefs gradually started to think of themselves more as commercial landlords than leaders of their people.
-These social and economic changes included the first phase of the Highland Clearances and, ultimately, the demise of clanship.